Hailey Swirbul

 Hailey Swirbul (born July 10, 1998) is an American cross-country skier.
 Although she initially retired following the 2022/2023 season, she announced in fall 2025 that she was returning to professional skiing in time for the 2025/2026 World Cup race season.

 On December 13, 2020, she clinched her first podium in the FIS Cross-Country World Cup by finishing third in the 10 km freestyle race in Davos, Switzerland.

 She announced her retirement from cross-country skiing on March 27, 2023.

+She however competed and placed 19th in the 50 km classical race at the 2026 Winter Olympics.

 Her brother Keegan is a professional road cyclist.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).